Replacing Eclipse Modeling Framework Service Data Objects with Eclipselink and the Java Persistence API

 WebSphereCommerceServerExtensionsData project in the

-To fix the compilation errors for the generated custom SDO and JPA, you need to add the following jar in the java build path:
+To fix compilation errors for the generated custom SDO and JPA, add the following jar in the Java build path: WC/Foundation-SDO-JPA.jar.

 Now you can test your customization with the eclipselink SDO and JPA enabled in your toolkit.

-You can also deploy your customization to the ts-app docker container to test to see if the customization also works in the ts-app docker container with the EclipseLink SDO and JPA enabled.
-To deploy it to the ts-app docker container, you must package the WebSphereCommerceServerExtensionsData.jar to the ts-app docker container.
-You also need to deploy the catalog-ext.xsd to the ts-app docker container by copying the file to the directory: /opt/WebSphere/AppServer/profiles/default/installedApps/localhost/ts.ear/xml/config/com.ibm.commerce.catalog-ext
+You can also deploy your customization to the ts-app docker container to confirm that the customization also works in the ts-app docker container with the EclipseLink SDO and JPA enabled.
+To deploy it to the ts-app docker container, package the WebSphereCommerceServerExtensionsData.jar to the ts-app docker container.
+Also deploy the catalog-ext.xsd to the ts-app docker container by copying the file to the following directory: /opt/WebSphere/AppServer/profiles/default/installedApps/localhost/ts.ear/xml/config/com.ibm.commerce.catalog-ext

-The tool which generates the EclipseLink SDO and JPA is also available in the ts-utils docker container.
+The tool that generates the EclipseLink SDO and JPA is also available in the ts-utils docker container.
 The name of the script file is generateCustomSdoJpa.sh.
 The parameters of the script are the same as in the toolkit.
-Before calling the script, you need to copy your existing EMF SDO custom configuration files to ts-utils docker container in the following directory: /opt/WebSphere/AppServer/profiles/default/installedApps/localhost/ts.ear/xml/config/com.ibm.commerce.catalog-ext
+Before calling the script, copy your existing EMF SDO custom configuration files to the ts-utils docker container in the following directory: /opt/WebSphere/AppServer/profiles/default/installedApps/localhost/ts.ear/xml/config/com.ibm.commerce.catalog-ext

 Database migration for custom tables